timjogorman/RicherEventDescription/guidelines.md

 discuss two types of annotation which we have folded into Temporal
 Relations: Causation and Subevent annotation.

-Also of note is that we have included a ``difficulty'' marker for all TLINKs.
-This is defaulted to ``None'', but if an annotator creates a TLINK whose type is uncertain to them, they can change this value to ``Present'', indicating that the TLINK should not be taken as certain.
+Also of note is that we have included a "difficulty" marker for all TLINKs.
+This is defaulted to "None", but if an annotator creates a TLINK whose type is uncertain to them, they can change this value to "Present", indicating that the TLINK should not be taken as certain.
 Now, let's discuss the different types of TLINK available to annotators.